 Content Warning: Please be advised, the below article might mention topics that include physical abuse, sexual abuse, and domestic violence.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline 1.800.799.SAFE (7233).
-Free, confidential support is available 24/7.
+Free, discreet support is available 24/7.

-If you’re going through a difficult time with your mom, you might find comfort in knowing you’re not alone.
-Even if it seems hopeless, there are things you can do to improve your strained relationship with your mother and/or heal from the wounds it has caused.
-Rebuilding the bond and getting over negative emotions take time – and sometimes adult children of toxic parents might not even find it healthy or necessary to do it – but through communication and other steps, you can work towards a solution.
-Seeking help from an online therapist or family therapist is a great place to start.
+If you find yourself thinking your mom hates you or even "I hate my mom," there are things you can do to improve your strained relationship with your mother and/or heal from the wounds it has caused.
+Rebuilding the bond and getting over negative emotions take time – and sometimes adult children of toxic parents may find it is unhealthy or unnecessary to reconnect.

 Why Don’t My Mom And I Have A Good Relationship?

+Mothers are flawed human beings, just like everyone else, and their emotions will occasionally get the better of them.
 Jealousy can be one of the hardest emotions for a person to control.
 While a mother may know that she shouldn’t be jealous of anything about her child, jealousy can manifest in many ways, including hostility or avoidance.

 What Can You Do?

-Even though it’s not about you, this probably doesn’t make her feelings and behavior hurt any less.
-For this reason, you’ll benefit from professional counseling, either alone or with your mother.
-If you believe you may have caused this problem or if you need help dealing with the situation, then you can seek professional advice to process your emotions and find a healthy way to move past the pain.
-BetterHelp has more than 8,000 licensed therapists who specialize in helping people.
+Even knowing it’s not about you may not make your hurt any less.
+For this reason, you may benefit from professional counseling, either alone or with your mother.
+If you believe you may have done something to cause this problem or if you need help dealing with the situation, then you can seek professional advice to process your emotions and find a healthy way to move past the pain.
+BetterHelp has thousands of licensed therapists who specialize in helping people.